 Use of topical anti-microbial dressings are advocated for a local infection or prophylactically for a 2-week period for prevention in wounds at high risk (diabetic foot ulcers) for example, honey, silver, cadexomer iodine and PHMB.

 Patients with infection should be followed up every 2-3 days until clinical improvement is seen.
-This would be suggested by reduction in inflammation, development of red healthy granulation tissue, reduction of exudate and pyrexia and improvement in pain and oedema.
+This would be suggested by reduction in inflammation, development of red healthy granulation tissue, reduction of exudate and pyrexia and pain..

 3. PAIN ASSESSMENT

-Use a reliable pain assessment tool – for example the Visual Analogue Scale (VAS).
-Record severity, frequency and impact on patient’s life
+Use a reliable pain assessment tool – for example the Visual Analogue Scale (VAS) to record severity and frequency of pain and also assess the impact of pain the on patient’s day to day activities

-When considering how to dress wounds, consider 4 basic principles using the TIME acronym:
+When considering how to dress wounds, consider the 4 basic principles of the TIME acronym: